-Practically, heavy components can be heated up to 280°C. And, lightweight components, which are heat-sensitive, can be heated at a temperature as low as 230 °C. Further, you should also consider preheating and the conveying speed.
-Figure 3 shows close up of melting tin.
+Practically, heavy components can be heated up to 280°C. Lightweight components, which are heat-sensitive, can be heated at a temperature as low as 230 °C. Further, it would help if you also considered preheating and the conveying speed.
+Figure 3 shows a close up of melting tin.

 Image 3: Wave Soldering

-However, it is best if you change the conveying speed rather than tin’s temperature, because, the temperature change will damage the solder joints' quality by affecting the fluidity of the liquefied tin.
+However, it is best to change the conveying speed rather than tin's temperature because the temperature change will damage the solder joints' quality by affecting the fluidity of the liquefied container.
 At high welding temperatures, copper will start to dissolve, and this will ruin the quality control of overall soldering.

 During the wave soldering, you should apply liquid flux on the printed circuit board surface.
 You will observe that fluxing will enhance the soldering quality of the electronic components.
-These components, printed circuit boards and also the tin liquid, when stored, are exposed to the atmosphere.
+These components, printed circuit boards, and also in liquid, when stored, are exposed to the atmosphere.
 This exposure can make them oxidized and thus affects the soldering quality.

 Flux mainly removes dirt and oxides on the surface of the metal.
-Further, it also creates a film to stop the air from reacting with the metal surface during high-temperature setup.
+Further, it also creates a film to stop the air from reacting with the metal surface during a high-temperature setup.
 Thus, solder cannot get oxidized easily.
-Nonetheless, you should use the liquefied tin for soldering during the wave soldering process.
+Nonetheless, it would help if you used the liquefied tin for soldering during the wave soldering process.

-Currently, the melting point of SAC305 lead-free solder is around 217 °C. And, the flux cannot be exposed to such a high temperature for long.
-Hence, if you wish to use flux, you should add it before printed circuit board goes through the tin solution.
+Currently, the melting point of the SAC305 lead-free solder is around 217 °C. And, the flux cannot be exposed to such a high temperature for long.
+Hence, if you wish to use change, you should add it before the printed circuit board goes through the tin solution.

-Normally, flux can be applied by two means.
-First, you can use a foaming flux and second, you can add it by spraying.
+Commonly, flux can be applied by two means.
+First, you can use a foaming change, and second, you can add it by spraying.
 In foaming flux, the flux gets attached to the circuit board, which passes through it.
-The major downside of this way is that you may observe that flux is not uniformly applied.
-Thus, poor soldering can happen in the areas where flux doesn’t exist.
+The major downside of this way is that you may observe that change is not uniformly applied.
+Thus, poor soldering can happen in the areas where flux doesn't exist.

-In spraying method, the flux is sprayed through the nozzle as the circuit board passes.
-The drawback of this method is that the flux can be easily passed through the board gaps.
-And, flux can also directly pollute the electronic components of the circuit board’s front.
-Further, if the flux is not processed and only dropped straightly on the board, you can also observe corrosion of board.
+In the spraying method, the flux is sprayed through the nozzle as the circuit board passes.
+The drawback of this method is that the change can be quickly given through the board gaps.
+And, flux can also directly pollute the electronic components of the circuit board's front.
+Further, if the change is not processed and only dropped straightly on the board, you can also observe the corrosion of the board.

-Normally, Preheating before the main wave welding process begins.
-It can increase the upper plate's temperature to between 65 and 121°C with heating rate lying between 2 °C /s and 40 °C /s.
+Normally, Preheating before the primary wave welding process begins.
+It can increase the upper plate's temperature to between 65 and 121°C with a heating rate lying between 2 °C /s and 40 °C /s.
 You will not be able to get the best soldering results if preheating is insufficient.
-It is because flux may not be able to reach every part of PCB.
+It is because flux may not be able to reach every part of the PCB.
 On the other hand, if you set a very high temperature for preheating, "no-clean" flux can suffer.
-Now, if you are wondering what exactly a “no-clean” flux is, we have explained it in the next sub-section.
+Now, if you are wondering what exactly a "no-clean" change is, we have explained it in the next sub-section.

-Cleaning process washes a PCB with deionized water or with solvents to get rid of flux remains.
-However, there exists a kind of flux which doesn't need cleaning.
+The cleaning process washes a PCB with deionized water or with solvents to get rid of flux remains.
+However, there exists a kind of flux that doesn't need cleaning.
 Can you guess which one?
-Yes, of course, the "no-clean" fluxes, their remains after the soldering process are benign.
+Yes, of course, the "no-clean" changes, their remains after the soldering process, are benign.

-But, you need to be careful; there are some applications which do not want “no-clean” fluxes.
-It is simply because “no-clean” fluxes can be very sensitive to the conditions of the process.
+But, it would help if you were careful; some applications do not want "no-clean" fluxes.
+It is only because "no-clean" changes can be susceptible to the conditions of the process.
 Now that you know all about the wave soldering process.
 The coming chapter will relate wave soldering with other types of soldering.

 3、Types of Soldering